Astra Militarum Beginner’s Guide – Warhammer 40K 10th Edition

-However, a Platoon Command Squad could not order a Cadian Shock Troops unit while they are both in reserve.
+Likewise, a Platoon Command Squad could not order a Cadian Shock Troops unit while they are both in reserve.
 That interaction requires them to be within 6″ of each other, and because they do not exist anywhere yet – they are not within 6″ of each other.

 Can I proxy or kitbash Lord Solar?

 Many people want to proxy Lord Solar or adapt his model because they dislike it.
 This is a normal feeling.
 It’s a terrible model. :-)

 When doing so, try to keep it in the same proportions as the original.